Finnish Spitz

 The Finnish Spitz is a breed that originated in Finland, traditionally used for hunting game birds and small mammals.
 They are characterized by their fox-like appearance, with a dense, golden-red coat, erect ears, and a bushy tail that curls over their back.
 Weighing between 23 to 28 pounds and standing 15.5 to 20 inches tall, Finnish Spitz dogs are known for their playful and intelligent nature, making them affectionate companions and vocal watchdogs.
 Their lifespan ranges from 12 to 15 years, and they thrive on regular exercise and mental stimulation.

-Finnish Spitzs are known for being playful, loyal, independent, intelligent, happy, and vocal, affectionate, athletic.
+Finnish Spitzs are known for being playful, loyal, independent, intelligent, happy, and vocal, affectionate, friendly.
 As a high-energy breed, they are highly responsive to training and thrive with regular mental and physical activity.
 They are excellent with children of all ages and friendly with other dogs, making them a popular choice for families and experienced dog owners alike.

 Caring for a Finnish Spitz means committing to regular grooming (brushing several times a week), vigorous daily exercise, and consistent training from an early age.
 Their gentle, social nature makes them a wonderful addition to active families.